cruchikita/cruchikita/README.md

 - 👋 Hi, I’m @cruchikita
 - 👀 I’m interested in web technologies
-- 🌱 I’m currently learning .NET 6, python, docker...
+- 🌱 I’m currently working with .NET 8, python, docker, SQL Server...
 - 📫 How to reach me: @cruchikita on social networks

 <!---